HomeBlogMarketingContent MarketingHow to Build a Content Marketing Strategy That Converts More Customers

 Search engine optimization (SEO) is an essential component of digital content marketing.
 In order to drive organic traffic, your content needs to rank well on search engines.
 Here’s how it works: To reach the intended reader, you need to conduct focused keyword research to meet their search intent on organic searches.
 Internal linking then strengthens your SEO and is part of the infrastructure your content marketing builds on.

 Make sure to use advanced keyword research tools, such as Similarweb, for effective targeting and data analysis.
-Access to comprehensive data will help you identify trending, see which keywords drive traffic to your competitors, and get inspiration.
-You can see the breakdown of traffic from organic vs. paid breakdown, search volume, and the competitive traffic share.
+Access to comprehensive data will help you identify trending keywords, see which keywords drive traffic to your competitors, and get inspiration.
+You can see the breakdown of traffic from organic vs. paid, search volume, and competitive traffic share.

 6. Choose your content distribution channels